chmosquera/chmosquera/README.md

 ### About me

-🛠️ A craftsperson in both the digital and real worlds.
+A craftsperson in both the digital and real worlds.
 Whatever I'm up to, you'll find me honing in on my technique and design.

-💻 For work (_and sometimes just for fun_) I enjoy developing in the graphics and game space, whether it's for video games, simulations, or interactive experiences.
+For work (_and sometimes just for fun_) I enjoy developing in the graphics and game space, whether it's for video games, simulations, or interactive experiences.
+- (2024-2026)  As a **Visualization Engineer** at 10K Science, I develop and optimize real-time interactive data visualizations in Unity, using C# and HLSL.
+- (2024)  For the **WaxHeart** team, an indie volunteer-based game studio, I contributed as a **Unity Developer** helping make a spooky 3D world come to life.
 - (2020 - 2024)  At **AWS**, I helped cross-industry companies leverage gaming technology by developing and documenting game-tech cloud services, and creating the developer guide for O3DE (formerly Lumberyard).
   - I was contibuting to [O3DE](https://github.com/o3de) using GitHub alias [@chanmosq](https://github.com/chanmosq).
-- (2024)  For the **WaxHeart** team, an indie volunteer-based game studio, I contributed as a **Unity Developer** helping make a spooky 3D world come to life.
-- (2024)  As a **Game Developer** at **STEMtales**, an educational game studio, I prototyped games in **Godot** while advocating for more STEM learning in the EdTech and Games communities.
-- (Current)  As a **Visualization Engineer** at 10K Science, I develop and optimize real-time interactive data visualizations in Unity, using C# and HLSL.

-🎮 My favorite games are Roller Coaster Tycoon and The Sims 3.
+My favorite games are Roller Coaster Tycoon and The Sims 3.
 Strategies and simulations are my must-plays, but I truly play almost anything.
 Preferably no horror and no expert-modes.

 ### Skills
 <!-- Got icons from https://github.com/devicons/devicon/tree/master/icons -->